Deep Ignorance: Filtering Pretraining Data Builds Tamper-Resistant Safeguards into Open-Weight LLMs: Filtering Prevents Target Capabilities

 \subsection{Baseline Post-Training Safeguards}

-\paragraph{Circuit Breaking (CB) and Latent Adversarial Training (LAT)} We used versions of CB \citep{zou2024improving} with and without targeted LAT \citep{sheshadri2024latent}.\footnote{We opted not to use TAR \citep{tamirisa2408tamper} due to its computationally expensive and delicate nature.
+\paragraph{Circuit Breaking (CB) and Latent Adversarial Training (LAT)} Prior benchmarking work from \citet{che2025model} found that CB \citep{zou2024improving} was state-of-the-art for tamper-resistance.
+Meanwhile, \citep{sheshadri2024latent} found that latent adversarial training could be applied to further improve tamper resistance of post-training algorithms.
+See also \Cref{tab:steps} for a more in-depth discussion of prior works' testing of tamper-resistant safeguards.\footnote{We opted not to use TAR \citep{tamirisa2408tamper} due to its computationally expensive and delicate nature.
 Prior work from \citet{che2025model} and \citet{qi2024evaluating} found that TAR both struggled to resist fine-tuning attacks and suffered from significant dysfluency and off-target capability degradation.
 We also note that CB+LAT \citep{zou2024improving, sheshadri2024latent} is algorithmically similar to TAR, with the key difference being the parameterization of the adversarial attacker.} \begin{itemize} \item \textbf{Circuit Breaking (CB).} CB works by training low-rank adapters (LoRA) \citep{hu2022lora} at multiple layers in the network with a two-part objective designed to (1) preserve the neural activations induced by examples from a benign (``retain'') dataset and (2) ``reroute'' the activations induced by examples from a harmful (``forget'') dataset so that they are orthogonal to the originally induced activations.
 This is done with the aim of scrambling the neural processing of harmful examples so that all linearly-encoded information about them is erased. \citet{zou2024improving} and \citet{che2025model} have previously found that CB offers an effective way of suppressing unwanted knowledge.
 Following \citet{zou2023representation}, we train CB LoRA adapters at multiple layers: 5, 10, 15, 20, 25, and 30. \item \textbf{Circuit Breaking with Latent Adversarial Training (CB+LAT):} LAT is an adversarial training technique that involves fine-tuning models under hidden-activation perturbations designed to make them output unwanted behaviors \citep{casper2024defending, sheshadri2024latent}.
 This is done with the aim of eliciting and training against latent capabilities. \citet{sheshadri2024latent} also demonstrated that LAT could also offer modest improvements to tamper resistance.
 We use an ensemble of latent-space adversaries at layers 5, 10, 15, 20, 25, and 30 with 4 steps of adversarial optimization per training step. \end{itemize}

 We generally found CB and CB+LAT to perform comparably overall but with CB+LAT tending to more strongly resist some input-space attacks (\Cref{sec:non_tamper_results}).